cvamsikrishna11/devops-fully-automated/README.md

             - Server URL: http://REPLACE-WITH-SONARQUBE-SERVER-PRIVATE-IP:9000          (replace SonarQube privat IP here)
             - Click on Save

-        2)  - Click on Manage Jenkins --> Configure System
+        2)  - Click on Manage Jenkins --> System
             - Go to section Prometheus
             - Collecting metrics period in seconds: **15**
             - Click on Save

-        3)  - Click on Manage Jenkins --> Configure System
+        3)  - Click on Manage Jenkins --> System
             - Go to section Slack
             - Use new team subdomain & integration token credentials created in the above slack joining step
             - Workspace: **devopsfullyau-r0x2686** (created in the jenkins and slack integration step earlier)